 How can we help?

-Our very experienced team of company rescue experts can help negotiate a payment plan with HMRC or look into potential financing deals to remove the problems you are facing when paying the taxman.
+Our very experienced team of company rescue experts can help negotiate a payment plan with HMRC for all tax arrears, including corporation tax payment problems and PAYE debts.
+We can also help if you want to consider potential financing deals to remove the problems you are facing when paying the taxman.
 The earlier you seek help, the better, as this can prevent further penalties on late or undeclared payments.
-For more information, please contact Jameson, Smith & Co. today on 08000 746 757.
+For more information, please contact Company Debt. today on 0800 074 6757.